The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 The Matching Process

-Finding your surrogate match is an important start to your surrogacy journey.
+Finding your surrogate match is an essential start to your surrogacy journey.
 Before you can be matched with a surrogate, you will work closely with your Match Specialist to discuss what you are looking for in your surrogacy journey.

 For example, there are a few things to think about: